 Have you seen Palmetto Bugs?
 Water Bugs? or signs of a Cockroach infestation?
 Read on and learn all about Cockroaches and Palmetto bugs.
-When it comes to seeing Palmetto bugs, a common occurrence in Florida, one may let you know that you might have a bigger problem than you might think.
+When it comes to seeing Palmetto bugs, a common occurrence in Florida, one may tell you that you might have a bigger problem than you think.
 In addition to Palmetto Bugs being unsightly, they can also pose health hazards and cockroach health risks.
-When an infestation of Plametto bugs occurs, they drastically increase the danger presented by these insects.
+When Palmetto bugs infest, they drastically increase the danger these insects present.

-Because Palmetto bugs are drawn to water sources and human food, they prefer the same living conditions as the human homes.
+Because Palmetto bugs are drawn to water sources and human food, they prefer the same living conditions as human homes.
 Having Palmetto Bugs will drastically increase the risks of contaminating the health of your household.
 Palmetto bugs defecate and release their bowels by urinating and regurgitating any food sources they encounter.
-Palmetto Bugs are responsible for spreading pathogens, bacteria, parasites, and viruses.
-Bacteria inside Palmetto bugs have also been known to transmit to humans and result in various sicknesses.
+Palmetto Bugs spread pathogens, bacteria, parasites, and viruses.
+Bacteria inside Palmetto bugs have also been known to transmit to humans, resulting in various sicknesses.
 Palmetto Bugs have also been responsible for food-borne illnesses such as Salmonella bacteria from cross-contamination of food.
 Palmetto Bugs are also a culprit of allergens and asthma in children.

 How To Get Rid Of Palmetto Bugs

-Eliminating unwanted food sources, water-damaged areas, moisture-ridden conditions, and harboring sites is one of, if not the most important factors to a successful long-term plan to eliminate the Palmetto Bug.
+Eliminating unwanted food sources, water-damaged areas, moisture-ridden conditions, and harboring sites is one of the most critical factors in a successful long-term plan to eradicate the Palmetto Bug.
 Sanitation kitchens and bathrooms are a must for a Palmetto Bug-free property.

 Keep kitchen appliances clean.
 Palmetto Bugs in kitchen locations typically result from moisture areas like your sink.
 Palmetto Bugs pass through small voids to access kitchen locations, mostly from cracks in slabs and holes around plumbing access points.
 Sites such as this should be sealed if noticed.
 Many Palmetto Bugs inhabit and nest in sewers.
-Once the Palmetto bug gains access into your home, they transmit bacteria and Viruses throughout the kitchen via tracking on various kitchen areas.
+Once the Palmetto bug gains access to your home, they transmit bacteria and Viruses throughout the kitchen by tracking various kitchen areas.

 Keep cabinets and your pantry clean.
 Again, Palmetto Bugs will readily feed upon locations of fallen food.
 Areas like these will readily provide a food source.

 Keep open containers of food secured.
-Palmetto bugs are not as likely to inhabit and seek to feed upon food boxes than other cockroaches.
+Palmetto bugs are less likely to inhabit and seek to feed upon food boxes than other cockroaches.
 However, storing foods such as these in lock-tight plastic or glass containers is still possible and always safe.

 Try not to eat in various locations of the home.
 Be sure to clean up after each meal.
 Palmetto Bugs will readily feed on crumbs.
 The more places you frequent to eat, the more likely you will leave behind food sources.